Diagnostic Tests (other)

 Ultrasound diagnostic procedures utilizing low energy sound waves are being widely employed to determine the composition and contours of nearly all body tissues except bone and air-filled spaces.
 This technique permits noninvasive visualization of even the deepest structures in the body.
 The use of the ultrasound technique is sufficiently developed that it can be considered essential to good patient care in diagnosing a wide variety of conditions.

 Ultrasound diagnostic procedures are listed below and are divided into two categories.
-Medicare coverage is extended to the procedures listed in Category I. Periodic claims review by the intermediary's medical consultants should be conducted to ensure that the techniques are medically appropriate and the general indications specified in these categories are met.
+Medicare coverage is extended to the procedures listed in Category I. Periodic claims review by the A/Medicare Administrative Contractor (A/MAC) medical consultants should be conducted to ensure that the techniques are medically appropriate and the general indications specified in these categories are met.
 Techniques in Category II are considered experimental and should not be covered at this time.

 Indications and Limitations of Coverage